-Led by Co-Directors Dr. Nurcan Gursoy and Dr. Rahman Pourmand, our ALS program was certified as the 34th Center of Excellence in the country in 2009, by the ALS Association.
+Led by Director Dr. Simona Treidler, our ALS program was certified as the 34th Center of Excellence in the country in 2009, by the ALS Association.
 This distinction recognizes our collaborative approach and our ability to provide the highest quality care for people with ALS and their families.

 Within a span of a 3.5-hour visit, our ALS patients see each member of our multidisciplinary team, including occupational therapists, physical therapists, nurses, speech pathologists, and dieticians.
 Being a patient at the Christopher Pendergast ALS Center of Excellence - An ALS Association Certified Center allows you to see physicians from multiple specialties.
 Patients in Suffolk County do not have to go to Manhattan -- we can provide exceptional care right here on Long Island.
 Our multidisciplinary approach increases the outcome of successful therapy and ensures that patients receive support in all aspects of their conditions.
 Unlike many other ALS providers, we are equipped to provide long-term care and we offer biopsy (sampling and analysis) of nerve, muscle, and skin cells.
 Our advanced technology helps us to make a definitive diagnosis and then create individualized treatment plans.